koushi4500/koushik-demo/README.md

 The model is trained on the training set with 10 epochs and a batch size of 32.
 Validation data is used to monitor the model's performance during training.

 Evaluating the Model
-The trained model is evaluated on the test set, and accuracy along with the confusion matrix is printed.a variety of Python libraries for different tasks.
+The trained model is evaluated on the test set, and accuracy along with the confusion matrix is printed.
+A variety of Python libraries for different tasks.
 Here's a breakdown of the libraries used and their purposes:

 Installed via pip install yacs.
 Likely used for configuration management.